| |

 Why Make Salt Dough Ornaments?

-With salt dough ornaments, the kids will have several hours of entertainment, and they’ll think you are the Greatest [Mom/Dad/Teacher] Ever!
+With salt dough ornaments, the kids will have many hours of entertainment, and they’ll think you are the Greatest [Mom/Dad/Teacher] Ever!

 Beyond that, here are my top 3 reasons to make salt dough ornaments:

 1. Easy.
-You probably have all of the ingredients (flour, salt and water) in your kitchen.
+You probably have all of the ingredients (flour, salt, and water) in your pantry or kitchen.
 (When does THAT ever happen with a recipe?)

 3. Enduring.
 The ornaments last a long time, so you can easily store them and look back on your fond memories for years to come.